zencoder/zencoder-php/README.md

 VERSIONS
 ---------

-    Version 2.2.2 - 2014-07-29    Fixed a bug where api_key was set as api_version in the http connection options Version 2.2.1 - 2014-07-29    Support setting CURLOPT_CAPATH and CURLOPT_CAINFO on cURL connections.
+    Version 2.2.3 - 2014-07-29    Fixed the versions listed in the user agent and throughout the code Version 2.2.2 - 2014-07-29    Fixed a bug where api_key was set as api_version in the http connection options Version 2.2.1 - 2014-07-29    Support setting CURLOPT_CAPATH and CURLOPT_CAINFO on cURL connections.
     Version 2.2.0 - 2014-07-24    Removing the bundled CA chain to address expiring intermediate certificate